wanglz111/CPT402-Social-Network-Slip/readme.md

 ---

-## next update time will on 6.10 when I finish other exam
+## next update time will on 6.10 when I finish other exams.